dzanardo/blabla/README.md

 ### Some recommendations

-- tests files must be in scripts folder
+- tests files must be in scripts folder.
-- class name must start 'Test'
+- class name must start 'Test'.

 ### Hands on